Keavon/Thesis/src/paper/thesis.md

 <center><h2 id="ch-2">Chapter 2<br>BACKGROUND</h2></center>

 Digital artists have a wide range of choices for painting software and each tool specializes in different strengths and styles.
 Vector graphics applications like Adobe Illustrator and Affinity Designer offer approaches that center around their curve-based art representation.
 Raster graphics editors like Adobe Photoshop, Krita, and Procreate center their solutions around their layer and pixel-based nature.
 Specialized paint simulation software like Corel Painter and Adobe Fresco focus on simulation of wet media and paint mixing.
 These different approaches present varying opportunities and drawbacks for artists depending on their preferences, art styles, and skill areas.
-Comparisons between different common brush models, which by happenstance all begin with the letter "S", are explained in this section.
+Comparisons between different common brush models, which by happenstance all begin with the letter "S", are examined in this section.

 <h3 id="ch-2-1">2.1 Preface: An Ideal Brush Model</h3>